A Review of Deep Reinforcement Learning for Smart Building Energy Management: Applications of DRL in Building microgrids

-In the above research efforts, the proposed DQN-based methods can not deal with DRL problems with continuous actions, e.g., the generation output of diesel generators\cite{LeiTan2020}.
 To support continuous actions, DDPG-based methods could be adopted.
 For example, Lei \emph{et al.} proposed a FH-DDPG based energy management algorithm for an isolated microgrid to minimize the sum of power generation cost and the power unbalance penalty\cite{LeiTan2020}.
 Since model-free based DRL algorithms in existing works have low sample efficiency, Shuai \emph{et al.} proposed a model-based DRL algorithm (i.e., \emph{MuZero}) for the online scheduling of a residential microgrid under uncertainties\cite{Shuai2020} based on Monte-Carlo tree search (MCTS) strategy with a learned network model.
-Note that the off-line learning process of the network model can be depicted by Fig.~\ref{fig_8}, where four components can be identified, i.e., \emph{network training}, \emph{replay buffer}, \emph{storage}, \emph{planning and acting}.
-First, the latest network weights are obtained from a storage and used for planning implemented by MCTS.
+Note that the off-line learning process of the network model can be depicted by Fig.~\ref{fig_12}, where four components can be identified, i.e., \emph{network training}, \emph{replay buffer}, \emph{storage}, \emph{planning and acting}.
+Firstly, the latest network weights are obtained from a storage and used for planning implemented by MCTS.
 Next, an action is sampled from the search policy, which is proportional to the visit count for each action from the root node.
-Then, the environment returns a new state and reward.
+Then, the environment returns a new state and a reward.
 At the end of the episode, the trajectory data is stored into a replay buffer.
 When conducting network training, a trajectory data will be randomly sampled from the replay buffer and the updated network weights will be saved in a storage device.
-It is obvious that network training and trajectory data generation are independent process, which can be implemented in parallel.
-Once the training process of the network model (including three components, i.e., representation, dynamics, and prediction) is completed, MCTS with the learned network model can be used to obtain the optimal online decision at each time step.
-Note that the proposed algorithm can operate without relying on any forecast information and statistic distribution information of the system.
+It is obvious that network training and trajectory data generation are two independent processes, which can be implemented in parallel.
+Once the training process of the network model (including three components, i.e., \emph{representation}, \emph{dynamics}, and \emph{prediction}) is completed, the learned network model can be used as the simulator of the real environment.
+Based on MCTS and the network model, the optimal policy can be learned.
+Note that the proposed algorithm can operate without relying on any forecasting information and statistic distribution information of the system.